projectestac/wordpress-code-snippets/readme.txt

 == Description ==

 Code Snippets is an easy, clean and simple way to run PHP code snippets on your site.
-It removes the need to add custom snippets to your theme theme's `functions.php` file.
+It removes the need to add custom snippets to your theme's `functions.php` file.

 A snippet is a small chunk of PHP code that you can use to extend the functionality of a WordPress-powered website; essentially a mini-plugin with less load on your site.
 Most snippet-hosting sites tell you to add snippet code to your active theme's `functions.php` file, which can get rather long and messy after a while.